BuildOnViction/infrastructure/README.md

-# infrastructure: devnet
+# infrastructure: localnet

 🏗️ Work in progress 🚧

-This is the devnet branch of the Tomochain infrastructure.
+This is the localnet branch of the Tomochain infrastructure.

-This repo holds the devnet dockerized infrastructure.
+This repo holds the localnet dockerized infrastructure.

 ## Requirements